The times, they are a-changing!

 - Mapping system and process requirements with the most suitable solutions

-- Determining the solutions to resolve key issues and improve efficiency
+- Choosing the best solutions to resolve key issues and boost efficiencies

-- Crafting a solution design that aligns with the client’s unique needs
+- Crafting a solution design that’s tailored to your client’s needs

 Challenges to consider: